Local SEO for Car Dealers: How to Rank in Google Like the Pros

-A few years back, Google and other key search engines agreed to use a markup language (code) to add another layer of information to web content, in order to help them better understand what each site and page was about.
+A few years back, Google and other key search engines agreed to use a markup language (code) to add another layer of information to web content, to help them better understand web pages.

 Not everyone is doing it yet, and the opportunities to add markup are still growing, but now is the best time to take advantage of this, and advance your visibility in search results.

 Start by using our JSON-LD Schema Generator For SEO.